blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 # Withdrawl of BTC funds using Kraken and Revolut

-This guide is an opinionated guide on how to smoothly transition your Bitcoin (or other crypto-currencies) into GBP or another fiat currency (see table below for a list of currencies Revolut will change into). **No conventional bank accounts required**.
+This is an opinionated guide on how to smoothly transition your Bitcoin (or other crypto-currencies) into `GBP` or another fiat currency (see table below for a list of currencies Revolut will change into). **No conventional bank accounts required**.

 **What you will need:**
 * a computer :computer: